lukekasper/Personal-Projects/PowerShell/Notes.md

     - use either a comma-seperated list of columns or "*" to display all

 ## Connecting Commands into a Pipeline
+- Creating a pipeline requires the output of one cmdlet to match the required input to the next cmdlet
+  - must have parameters with property "Accept Pipeline Input?" set to "True"
+  - input can be considered valid:
+    - By Value: input matches an array to a specific type
+    - By Property Name: object that is passed in must have a property with a specific name
 - To format output of cmdlet, use Get-Member to get the real property names for a process in order to use Select-Object to filter
 - Use Sort-Object in a pipeline to sort by default properties first, or provide property names to sort by specific column names
+- Filtering left: filter results as early as possible (make data processing as efficient as possible)
+- Formatting right: format is the last thing you do; formatting changes the oject you are dealing with, making Select-Object calls invalid
+  - most common formatting calls are Format-Table or Format-List

 ## Cmdlets: